-The financial report of Football Australia Limited (the "Company" or the "Parent") and its consolidated entities (the "Group") for the year ended 30 June 2021 was authorised for issue in accordance with a resolution of the directors on 29 October 2021.
+The financial report of Football Australia Limited (the "Company" or the "Parent") and its consolidated entities (the "Group") for the year ended 30 June 2022 was authorised for issue in accordance with a resolution of the directors on 1 November 2022.

-Football Australia Limited (formerly known as Football Federation Australia Limited) is a company limited by guarantee incorporated and domiciled in Australia.
+Football Australia Limited is a company limited by guarantee incorporated and domiciled in Australia.
 The Company is a not-for-profit entity.

-The registered office and the principal place of business of the Company is Level 9, 1 Shelley Street, King Street Wharf, NSW, 2000.
+The registered office and the principal place of business of the Company is Level 9, 1 Shelley Street, Sydney, NSW, 2000.

 Further information on the nature of the operations and principal activities of the Group are described in the directors' report.
-Information on the Group's structure is provided in Note 20.
+Information on the Group's structure is provided in Note 25.